 - 1. All initial communication between a job applicant and a supervisor or Human Resources office regarding a position in the Agency shall indicate the willingness of the Agency to make reasonable accommodation upon request, prior to the job interview. - 2.
 The supervisor contacts Human Resources immediately to indicate that an accommodation is needed.
 In order to ensure that the accommodation is provided at the interview, requests shall be handled in a timely manner. - 3.
 Human Resources contacts the applicant to discuss the needed accommodation and possible alternatives, if necessary. - 4.
 The agreed upon accommodation is provided if the cost does not cause an undue hardship to the Agency. - 5.
-Human Resources takes the necessary steps to ensure the accommodation is provided that meets the individual's needs while ensuring minimal costs.
+Human Resources takes the necessary steps to ensure the accommodation is provided.